IHE/ITI.MHD/input/pagecontent/index.md

 Click on any of the links above, head on over the [table of contents](toc.html), or if you are looking for a specific artifact, check out the [index](artifacts.html).

+MHD uses `Must Support` in StructureDefinitions with the definition found in [Appendix Z](appendix_z.html#ihe-use-of-must-support).
+This is equivalent to IHE use of **R2**.

 You can also download:

 * [this entire guide](full-ig.zip),
 * the definition resources in [json](definitions.json.zip), [xml](definitions.xml.zip), [ttl](definitions.ttl.zip), or [csv](csvs.zip) format, or
 * the example resources in [json](examples.json.zip), [xml](examples.xml.zip) or [ttl](examples.ttl.zip) format.

-The source code for this Implementation Guide can be found on IHE GitHub [https://github.com/IHE/ITI.MHD](https://github.com/IHE/ITI.MHD.
+The source code for this Implementation Guide can be found on IHE GitHub [https://github.com/IHE/ITI.MHD](https://github.com/IHE/ITI.MHD).
-).

 **[Next](1_overview.html)**